marinasundstrom/BlazorApp1/README.md

 The main purpose is to show how to set all this up.

-This project started off as a merger of the Blazor Hosted with Individual Auth template and the MudBlazor Hosted template.
+This project started off as a merger of the Blazor Hosted with Individual Auth template and the MudBlazor Hosted templates.

+Contents described further below:

 <img src="/Screenshots/screenshot1.png" />